Some frequently asked questions

-Conwy BKA has about 120 members, from Anglesey to Chester, and inland Blaenau Ffestiniog.
-There are also neighbouring associations in Anglesey, Llyn & Eifion, South Clwyd and Flintshire.
+Conwy BKA has over 160 members (at July 2013) from Anglesey to Chester, and inland to Blaenau Ffestiniog.
+There are also neighbouring associations in Anglesey, Lleyn & Eifion, South Clwyd and Flintshire.
 A few beekeepers prefer to keep bees without the support of an Association.
 Conwy BKA is affiliated to the Welsh Beekeepers Association.

 5. What do I need to start beekeeping?

 A National beehive, a colony of bees, a smoker, a hive tool and a bee suit and gloves.
 Total cost approx £350.
 If you get a second hand hive, but you must blowlamp the old hive clean all over.
 Burn any old frames, they may contain spores of Foul Brood Disease, which can only be destroyed by fire.